joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 A length of gaffer tape, wrapped several layers thick around a pencil in my camera bag.

 A 2-inch-wide USB-chargable Godox LEDM32 LED lamp.

+Spare inner ube, lightweight "mechanic's" gloves for clean hands, tool kit (okay, used one wrench for the seat).

 Smaller and larger zip-lock bags.